TITLE: Youth Peer Advocate- Part Time

 - Inform individuals about various programs available to them and assist them in securing and/or maintaining benefits, such as vocational rehabilitation, social services, Medicaid, etc.

 - Identify housing options for transition-age youth.

-- Accurately document consumer services and required paperwork in WNYIL’s Consumer Service Record (CSR), within two (2) business days of the date of service.
+- Accurately document consumer services and required paperwork in WNYIL’s electronic consumer record, within two (2) business days of the date of service.

 - Participate in maintaining a neat, clean and safe work environment.

 - Perform other duties as deemed legally and ethically necessary by the supervisor.